Diethood » Recipes » Dinner Recipes » Cauliflower Casserole

 close up view of cauliflower broccoli casserole with sliced smoke sausages and cheese

+Low-Carb Comfort Food.
 Low-carb meals are my jam, and this particular casserole is one of my favorites.
-It’s a dish that proves mindful eating can be synonymous with comfort food, providing a balanced, nutrient-packed meal that is still hearty and gratifying.
+Embracing low-carb eating doesn’t mean sacrificing comfort.
+This casserole combines mindful eating with hearty comfort food.

 How to Make Cauliflower Casserole

-You don’t need anything fancy to make this casserole.
+You don’t need anything fancy to make this easy broccoli and cauliflower casserole.
+It is a perfect combination of ingredients and good old comfort food.
 You can also play around with the ingredients to make it your own!

-• Mayonnaise: Plain yogurt or sour cream also work wonderfully as substitutions.
+• Mayonnaise – Plain yogurt or sour cream also work great as substitutions.

 Directions